How to Get Around the Amalfi Coast: Car, Bus or Ferry?

 The approach that saves the most stress: leave the car at an accessible point and use buses or ferries to hop between the towns.

-- Sorrento — park at a garage (from a couple of euros an hour) and take the SITA bus or a hydrofoil.
+- Sorrento: park in a garage, from a couple of euros an hour, and take the SITA bus or a hydrofoil.

-This way you get the views without circling for a parking space or risking the ZTL.
+This way you get the views without circling for a space or gambling on a camera you didn’t clock.

 So, should you rent a car at all?

-- Yes, if you want to explore beyond the main towns — inland villages, Ravello, or arriving and leaving the wider region on your own schedule.
-Just base yourself somewhere with parking (Praiano, Salerno, Sorrento) and don’t drive into the ZTL towns at peak times.
+- Yes, if you want to explore beyond the main towns: inland villages, Ravello, or arriving and leaving the wider region on your own schedule.
+Base yourself somewhere with parking (Praiano, Salerno, Sorrento), stay out of the ZTL towns during restricted hours, and check the targa alterna calendar before a peak-season drive.

-- Not really, if your trip is only the headline towns in peak summer — the bus and ferry will be less stressful than the SS163.
+- Not really, if your trip is only the headline towns in peak summer.
+The bus and ferry are less stressful than the SS163, and you won’t need to think about either restriction at all.

-If a car suits the rest of your Italy trip, you can compare rental prices and book flexibly, then lean on buses and ferries for the town-to-town hops.
+If a car suits the rest of your Italy trip, compare rental prices and book flexibly, then lean on buses and ferries for the town-to-town hops.

 The bottom line

 On the Amalfi Coast, the winning move is rarely “drive everywhere.”
-Park the car somewhere sensible — Praiano, Salerno or Sorrento — keep out of Positano’s daytime ZTL, and use the SITA bus and ferries to move between the towns.
-You’ll see more, stress less and avoid the fines that the cameras hand out all summer.
+Park the car somewhere sensible: Praiano, Salerno or Sorrento.
+Stay out of Positano and Ravello’s restricted hours, watch the targa alterna calendar if you’re driving in peak season, and lean on the SITA bus and ferries to move between towns.
+You’ll see more, stress less, and skip the fines both sets of cameras hand out all summer.

 Ready to book your car?